pythonanywhere/flask-tutorials/tutorial-2.md

 IMAGE HERE

-Click that, and you'll be taken to the front page again -- but the place to enter a comment will have disappeared!
+Click that, and you'll be taken to the front page again -- but the place to enter a comment will have disappeared, and the link near the top right will have changed to say "Log in".

 IMAGE HERE

-Click the "Log in" link, and you'll be taken to the login page, where you can log in as admin, bob or caroline, using the passwords we defined in the code.
+Click the "Log in" link, and you'll be taken to the login page, where you can log in as admin, bob or caroline, using the passwords we defined in the code (maybe trying some invalid logins first if you really want to test it).
 When you do that, you'll be taken to the main page, and you'll be able to add comments again.

 That's definitely worthy of a commit!
 We have a secure-looking site.
 Head over to the bash console, `git add`, `git commit`, you know the drill by now :-)

 Now, you might have noticed that I said "a secure-*looking* site" just then.
 It does look secure, but it actually isn't.
-Although we don't display anything on the web page to allow someone to add a comment to your site, there's nothing stopping people from sending carefully-crafted requests that look as if they're coming from the web page down to your Flask server and adding comments.
+Although we don't display anything on the web page to allow someone who isn't logged in to add a comment to your site, there's nothing stopping people from sending carefully-crafted requests that look as if they're coming from the web page down to your Flask server and adding comments.
 You can get a feel for the problem by:

 * Going to the front page, and logging in (if you're not already logged in)
 * Right-click on the "Log out" link, and open it in a new tab.
-You're now logged out.
+You're now logged out -- check the new tab to confirm.
-* Type a comment into the still-visible "enter a comment" field, and submit it.
+* In the *old* tab, type a comment into the still-visible "enter a comment" field, and submit it.

 You'll see that the comment was added, even though you were logged out.
 A hacker who wanted to put stuff on your page wouldn't need even be logged in in the first place; they could use a tool like `cURL` to send POST requests